-Amanda Wood - Vancouver
+Amanda Wood - Vancouver, BC

 We were drawn to Amanda’s gentle and rhythmic textures and look forward to having her in the space to experiment with a small table loom, print-making and her drawing practice.